numpy/numpy/doc/source/dev/gitwash/development_workflow.rst

 In short:

+1. Update your ``master`` branch if it's not up to date.
-1. Start a new *feature branch* for each set of edits that you do.
+   Then start a new *feature branch* for each set of edits that you do.
    See :ref:`below <making-a-new-feature-branch>`.

    Avoid putting new commits in your ``master`` branch.